Pelvic Pain – Your Mother Was Wrong

 - Physical therapy

 In Adrian’s case, I diagnosed a longtime history of endometriosis.
-Adrian seemed genuinely surprised at the range of treatment options available for her, and chose to try birth control pills as a first step.
+She seemed genuinely surprised at the range of treatment options available for her, and chose to try birth control pills as a first step.
 This week Adrian returned for follow-up, happy to report that the “normal” pain she had lived with all her life was gone!
-When she left the office, we were both smiling.

 If you’re experiencing pelvic pain, help is available.
-Call our office at 770.720.7733 to schedule an appointment today.
+Call our office at 770.720.7733 or schedule an appointment online today.